 Light: Place your Ficus deltoides in a bright location with indirect sunlight.
 Avoid placing it in direct sunlight as it can scorch the leaves.
 If you notice the plant leaning towards the light source, rotate it occasionally to ensure even growth.

 Watering: Allow the top inch of the soil to dry out before watering your Ficus deltoides.
 Overwatering can lead to root rot, while underwatering can cause the leaves to drop.
-It’s best to water deeply, ensuring that excess water drains out of the pot to prevent waterlogged roots.

 Temperature and Humidity: Ficus deltoides thrives in temperatures between 60°F to 75°F (15°C to 24°C).
 Keep the plant away from drafts or extreme temperature changes.
-It prefers slightly humid conditions, so misting the leaves or placing a tray of water nearby can help increase humidity levels.

-Fertilizing: Feed your Ficus deltoides with a diluted all-purpose liquid fertilizer during the growing season (spring and summer).
 Follow the instructions on the fertilizer packaging for proper dilution ratios and frequency.
 Avoid overfertilizing, as it can lead to nutrient burn.

 Light Requirements for Ficus deltoides